IBM WebSphere Message Broker vs Oracle Service Bus comparison

 Find out what your peers are saying about IBM WebSphere Message Broker vs. Oracle Service Bus and other solutions.
 Updated: March 2024.

 IBM WebSphere Message Broker is ranked 8th in Enterprise Service Bus (ESB) with 11 reviews while Oracle Service Bus is ranked 5th in Enterprise Service Bus (ESB) with 25 reviews.
 IBM WebSphere Message Broker is rated 7.8, while Oracle Service Bus is rated 7.8.
 The top reviewer of IBM WebSphere Message Broker writes "For new applications that are being onboarded, we engage this tool so the data can flow as required but there's some lag in the GUI".
 On the other hand, the top reviewer of Oracle Service Bus writes "Enables us to do a lot of aggregation and routing, but API response can be a problem if the payload is heavy".
-IBM WebSphere Message Broker is most compared with IBM Integration Bus, webMethods Integration Server, Mule ESB, IBM DataPower Gateway and IIS, whereas Oracle Service Bus is most compared with Mule ESB, IBM Integration Bus, webMethods Integration Server and Red Hat Fuse.
+IBM WebSphere Message Broker is most compared with IBM Integration Bus, webMethods Integration Server, Mule ESB, IBM DataPower Gateway and IBM BPM, whereas Oracle Service Bus is most compared with Mule ESB, IBM Integration Bus, webMethods Integration Server, Red Hat Fuse and WSO2 Enterprise Integrator.
 See our IBM WebSphere Message Broker vs. Oracle Service Bus report.

 See our list of best Enterprise Service Bus (ESB) vendors.